 Fucking bullshit

-― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Thursday, 11 January 2024 03:23 (one year ago)
+― Its big ball chunky time (Jimmy The Mod Awaits The Return Of His Beloved), Thursday, 11 January 2024 03:23 (two years ago)

 "the signature pea soup quickly became a signature dish"